markpatton/pass-uber-interleaved/pass-support/pass-nihms-loader/README.md

 # The API token retrieved from the PACM website.
 These expire every three months.
 nihmsetl.api.url.param.api-token=XXXXXXX-XXXX-XXXX-XXXXXX

 # Date in MM/YYYY format that the PACM data should start from (may be set using the `-s` harvester command line option).
-By default this date will be set to the current month, one year ago
+By default, this date will be set to the current month, one year ago
 # nihmsetl.api.url.param.pdf = 07/2018

 # Date in MM/YYYY format that the PACM data should end at (leave commented to default to the current month)